 Also unlike traditional HID high-bay lighting, energy efficient LEDs come to full illumination almost immediately after they are powered on, without the 15 to 20 minute delays that are typical of the older metal halide or high-pressure sodium technology.
 A warehouse operator can power up the facility’s lights and operations can begin without delay, thus further improving overall warehouse efficiency.

 If portions of a warehouse are not in use, the LED lights in those portions can be dimmed to save even more electricity.
 High-bay LED lights might require special switches and control systems to manage this feature, but those switches and systems are readily available and can be installed into most existing electrical circuitry plans.

-LED warehouse lights are also safer in that they operate at lower physical temperatures than HID warehouse fixtures.
+LED Lighting for Warehouses are also safer in that they operate at lower physical temperatures than HID warehouse fixtures.
 A metal halide light that gets scratched or that is subjected to strong mechanical forces can weaken and explode in a catastrophic manner, strewing hot broken glass around a warehouse floor.
 LED warehouse lights operate at far lower physical temperatures and are substantially less prone to sudden potentially-injury causing breakage.
 For even greater safety and efficiency, explosion-proof LED lighting fixtures can be installed in warehouse environments that are subject to higher stresses and forces.
 Warehouse employees may appreciate having fewer absences due to injuries caused by lighting equipment failures.